erichthen/snake-ai-web/README.md

 # Simple Snake Game
-## Made to familiarize myself better with tkinter module
+## Made to better familiarize myself with tkinter module in python
 ## How to play
 **1.clone repository**
 **2.check that you have tkinter with python3 -m tkinter or python -m tkinter**